 · Do you have any exhibits to the affidavits?
 And what wording needs to be written on each exhibit?

-Please bring along clear instructions, your ID and your affidavit including all exhibits and attachments.
+Please bring along clear instructions, your ID (contianing photo and signature) and your affidavit including all exhibits and attachments.

 Further information is available at Smartraveller.